Nutrient deficiencies in the garden

 Deficiencies cause symptoms in our plants that signal nutrient problems, but it’s not always a simple matter of racing out to buy truck-loads of fertilisers and applying them with a vengeance.
 Other causes could be pests, cold, wind, heat, salinity, water stress… the list goes on.

 Another important factor to consider is the role soil pH plays in nutrient deficiencies.
-By determining the measure of acidity or alkalinity, you can figure out what exactly your soil needs to balance out the pH and save your plants.
+By determining the measure of acidity or alkalinity, you can figure out what exactly your soil needs to improve it to balance out the pH and save your plants.

 The pH scale ranges from 0 -14, with 7 being neutral.
 Above 7 is alkaline, below indicates an acidic soil.
 Our Western Australian soils tend to have a pH range of 4 – 8.5, with soils in metropolitan areas being more alkaline as they are nearer the limestone-based coastal sands.
 Once you head inland or around more agricultural areas, the soil will become more naturally acidic.
 In home gardens which use mineral fertilisers frequently, the soil pH may have become acidic.